The Transition

 The Beginning

 The Scranton School opened its doors on September 8th, 2009 to 81 students from preschool through 12th grade.
-Services were immediately comprehensive, within the first school year, ranging from high-quality classroom instruction through specialized services, such as audilogical, medical, residential, psychological and much more…
+Within that first year, services were immediately comprehensive ranging from high-quality classroom instruction through specialized services, such as audilogical, medical, residential, psychological and much more…

-By the start of the 2010-2011 school year, the majority of the high school program transferred to Pittsburgh, where the Western Pennsylvania School for the Deaf offered a superior cadre of specialized services for high school students.
+By the start of the 2010-2011 school year, the majority of the high school program transferred to Pittsburgh, where the Western Pennsylvania School for the Deaf offered specialized instructions services for students in 9th through 12th grades.

 Today

-At the commencement of the 2011-2012 school year, The Scranton School’s services shall be located at the school’s new campus in South Abington Township.
-The 100-acre campus was purchased in 2010 for $2.4 million and houses an 18-bedroom residence for boarding students and a 68,000 square foot building for all other services.
+The Scranton School’s programs and services are offered to students on its campus in South Abington Township.
+The 100-acre campus was purchased in 2010 for $2.4 million.
+It houses an 18-bedroom residence for residential students and a 68,000 square foot building for educational services.